 - (1) The municipality may consider an application from another municipality to dispose waste at a designated waste disposal facility provided that the acceptance of waste from another municipality will not impact on the municipality's authority and ownership of the said waste disposal facility. - (2) The municipality may allow a person to dispose waste generated outside the municipality's municipal area at a designated waste disposal facility of the municipality provided such person first becomes a licensed service provider as provided for in this by-law.

-(3) The tariffs applicable to licensed service providers referred to in subsection (2) may differ from the waste disposal tariffs stipulated in the municipality's Tariff by-laws.
+(3) The municipality's tariffs applicable to licensed service providers referred to in subsection (2) may differ from the tariffs determined for other licensed service providers.

 Chapter 6 Littering and dumping

 39. Provision of facilities for waste